 Antibacterial activity

 The antibacterial properties of the essential oil derived from F. vulgare fruits were demonstrated against foodborne pathogens, including Listeria monocytogenes, Escherichia coli, Bacillus megaterium, and Staphylococcus aureus [43], E. coli 0157:H7, and S. aureus [13] [16].
-Certain bacterial strains have been shown to be susceptible to the antibacterial effects of aqueous and organic extracts of F. vulgare [32].
+Certain bacterial strains are susceptible to the antibacterial effects of aqueous and organic extracts of F. vulgare [32].
 There have also been reports of antibacterial activity in the seed essential oil of F. vulgare against certain human pathogenic bacteria.
 It has been demonstrated that F. vulgare extracts in ethanol and water are effective against Helicobacter pylori and Campylobacter jejuni [38].
-As per different study, the essential oil of F. vulgare may be useful in treating infections caused by Acinetobacter baumannii that are resistant to multiple drugs.
-Dillapional, a phenyl propanoid derivative, were shown to be the active antibacterial principle of the F. vulgare stem, one of several chemical elements from the plant that have been identified as active antimicrobial principles.
+As per a different study, the essential oil of F. vulgare may be useful in treating infections caused by Acinetobacter baumannii that are resistant to multiple drugs.
+Dillapional, a phenyl propanoid derivative, was shown to be the active antibacterial principle of the F. vulgare stem, one of several chemical elements from the plant that have been identified as active antimicrobial principles.
 According to [36], Scopoletin, a coumarin derivative that was isolated from F. vulgare, has a slight antibacterial activity.
 The essential oil extracted from fennel seeds, which had a high concentration of trans-anethole, exhibited strong antibacterial properties against various food-borne pathogens.
 S. dysenteriae exhibited the highest sensitivity to the essential funnel oil, with minimum inhibitory concentration (MIC) and minimum bactericidal concentration (MBC) values of 0.125 mg/mL and 0.25 mg/mL, respectively.
-Furthermore, the kill-time assay demonstrated that the essential funnel oil significantly impacted the growth rate of the remaining S. dysenteriae cells [19].
+Furthermore, the kill-time assay demonstrated that the essential oil significantly impacted the growth rate of the remaining S. dysenteriae cells [19].
 The hexane extract of F. vulgare var. dulce presents a valuable source for discovering active compounds effective against multidrug-resistant M. tuberculosis.
 Among the compounds identified, 2,4-undecadienal showed the highest activity.
 Regular dietary consumption of fennel could potentially reduce the risk of M. tuberculosis infection [22].
 The crude extract of F. vulgare has demonstrated significant antimicrobial effects against both clinical and standard strains of microorganisms, particularly S. saprophyticus and E. coli, which are known as primary pathogens responsible for numerous infections.
 This suggests that the extract, rich in monoterpenes, holds substantial antimicrobial potential [69].

 Anti diabetic activity

 Studies have investigated the impact of aqueous extracts from Apiaceae family plants, including fennel, on blood glucose levels and their anti-diabetic properties.
 The findings suggest that these extracts could aid in managing blood glucose levels in diabetic patients and that consistent use may help reduce chronic complications associated with diabetes (Lavanya and Krishnadhas, 2021).
 The administration of Foeniculum vulgare Mill essential oil to rats with induced diabetes helped normalize high blood sugar levels and corrected pathological abnormalities.
 These effects are likely due, in part, to the oil's antioxidant properties and its ability to restore redox balance.
-Fennel extracts and their active components might offer remarkable prospects for preventive treatment of diabetic complications [54].
+Fennel extracts and their active components might offer remarkable prospects for the preventive treatment of diabetic complications [54].
 It has been observed that the essential oil of F. vulgare exhibits hypoglycemic action in diabetic rats produced by streptozotocin.
 When diabetic rats were given F. vulgare essential oil, their hyperglycemia decreased from 162.5 + 3.19 mg/dl to 81.97 + 1.97 mg/dl, and their serum glutathione peroxide activity decreased from 59.72 + 2.78 u/g Hb to 99.60 + 6.38 u/g Hb.
 According to [21], this raises the prospect of its inclusion in the antidiabetic medication market.